VoltLang/Volta/doc/volt-vs-c.md

 	fn add(a: i32, b: i32) i32;

 There's more complicated things that can be done with import statements, but other documentation is a better source for that information.
 For the moment, just be aware that `import` is similar, but different, to `#include` directives.

+Syntax
+---

+Perhaps the most obvious difference, but once you understand it, it's not a massive departure.

+In C, you declare a variable like so:

+	T var;

+In Volt, the syntax is a little different:

+	var: T;

+Multiple declarations use commas, like C:

+	var1, var2: T*;

+Note that the types of `var1` and `var2` in the above example is a pointer to `T`.
+Unlike in the C example:

+	T* var1, var2;

+Where `var1` is a pointer, but `var2` is not.